harshkrsharma/GESTURA/README.md

 # GESTURA
 <br>

-A helping hand for special people
+A helping hand for special people.